The Replicator’s Dilemma

 How will we get to this new plateau of leisure?
 It will be fitfully.
 We had to go through the great depression to get to the prosperity of the late 20th century.
 How these rewards are shared will create political dilemmas but a rising tide raises all ships.
 The healthcare and medical industries still need to have their productivity revolutions.
 But the 21st century replicator is a huge force for good that will create a better world for all and incredible opportunities for those who seize the future.

-3 Replies to “The Replicator’s Dilemma”
+3 thoughts on “The Replicator’s Dilemma

 Comments are closed.